 Let Show-Score's community of avid theatre fans tell you the best theatre shows on Broadway and beyond that are not musicals!
 Read New York theatre reviews from our members and see their picks for the best plays running in New York and New Jersey right now!

-Sadie Sink stars in a sharp, comedic reexamination of The Crucible set in a rural Georgia high school.
+Sadie Sink stars in this Tony Award® nominated reexamination of The Crucible set in a Georgia high school.

 Bernadette Peters and Lea Salonga lead a star cast in this Broadway tribute to Stephen Sondheim.

-A young Henry Creel’s dark past unfolds in this Stranger Things origin story set in 1959 Hawkins.
+Henry Creel’s dark past unfolds in this Tony Award® nominated Stranger Things origin story.

 Harry Potter is all grown up in this Tony-winner that brings the magic of the books alive on stage.